 The Trust for Governors Island, our island partner, also offers other programming.
 Some events hosted by the Trust and other entities may be ticketed and require an entrance fee.

-Liggett Terrace Food Court and King Avenue Food Court a other locations on Governors Island feature a variety of food truck and tent vendors that serve a variety of food, from burgers and ice cream to jerk chicken and empanadas!
-More food vendors are on the island during the weekend.
+Liggett Terrace Food Court, King Avenue Food Court a other locations on Governors Island feature a variety of food truck and tent vendors that serve a variety of meals, snacks, and beverages.
+Check here to see a listing of food service vendors and their hours of operations on the island.